 Minetek understand the issues associated with the cost of downtime

 - We ensure that each sound attenuation kit is designed with ease of maintenance in mind, ensuring that maintenance and service points are easily accessible.

-MINETEK provide total refurbishment or replacement of sound packages and exhaust componentry.
-Components such as acoustic media, exhaust systems, engine bay and bonnets of mining machinery can be replaced or refurbished to reduce noise levels.
-MINETEK stocks many replacement radiator attenuators, exhaust packages and media kits in our warehouses located in both Sydney and Perth, Australia.
+Minetek provide total refurbishment or replacement of sound packages and exhaust componentry.
+Components such as acoustic media, exhaust systems, engine bays and bonnets of mining machinery can be replaced or refurbished to reduce noise levels.
+Minetek stocks many replacement radiator attenuators, exhaust packages and media kits in our warehouses located in both Sydney and Perth, Australia.